 Your doctor or healthcare professional has recommended an MRI scan because it is the best way to make an accurate diagnosis of your condition.

 The ovaries are part of the female reproductive system and sit either side of the womb.

 Many men from the age of 50 upwards experience bladder discomfort as a result of an enlarged prostate gland.

 A smear test, or cervical screening, is used to detect abnormal cells in your cervix (the entrance to your womb).

-Also known as testicular screen.
-The ultrasound can help diagnose medical conditions such as pain in the testicles.
+Also known as a testicular screen, this ultrasound can help diagnose medical conditions in the testicles.